 Silfverberg, Henrique lead Ducks past Islanders 6-5

 Adam Henrique had a goal and an assist, John Gibson made 28 saves as the Ducks snapped a two-game skid.
-Max Comtois, Sam Carrick and Cam Fowler also scored for Anaheim.
+Max Comtois, Sam Carrick and Cam Fowler also scored.

+“We made the most of our opportunities,” Fowler said.
+“We had contributions from everyone up and down the lineup and when you can do that, it helps you win hockey games.”

 Anders Lee, Brock Nelson and Mathew Barzal each had a goal and an assist while Semyon Varlamov made 23 saves as the Islanders fell for the second time in three games.
 Nick Leddy added three assists.

-Pulock knotted the game at 5-5 when he blasted a slap shot past Gibson at 13:19 of the third period.
+Ryan Pulock tied the score 5-5 when he blasted a slap shot past Gibson with 6:41 left in the third period.
 Leddy and Derick Brassard assisted on the Islanders’ second power-play goal of the game.

-Fowler scored a third-period go-ahead goal at 10:19 of the final frame when his wrist shot sailed over Varlamov’s glove.
+Fowler scored a go-ahead goal midway through the third when his wrist shot sailed over Varlamov’s glove.

+“It just felt like we would have a couple of good plays and then they would get one play and it would be in the back of the net,” Barzal said after the frustrating loss.

-Henrique scored for the second time in as many games when he snuck in front of Leddy at 5:25 of the middle frame to give the Ducks a 3-2 lead.
+Henrique scored for the second time in two games when he sneaked in front of Leddy at 5:25 of the middle period to give the Ducks a 3-2 lead.
 Michael Del Zotto and Korbinian Holzer collected assists on the play.

+“We need full team efforts here, up and down the lineup,” Ducks coach Dallas Eakins said.
+“That’s a damn good hockey team over there.
+To be able to come into their rink and score five goals against a team that is that stingy, we’ll feel pretty good about that.”

-Less than five minutes later, Barzal answered with the most entertaining goal of the high-scoring game at 9:20 of the second period.
-Lee took advantage of Barzal’s speed and floated a perfect lead pass to help No. 13 zip past the Ducks defenseman to tie the game at 3-3.
+Less than five minutes later, Barzal answered with the most entertaining goal of the high-scoring game at 9:20 of the second.
+Lee took advantage of Barzal’s speed and floated a perfect lead pass to help his teammate zip past the Ducks’ defenseman to tie the score at 3-3.

 Lee ended his three-game goal drought with his 10th of the season to open the scoring.
 Barzal was able to drag defenseman Erik Gudbranson to his side of the ice before sliding the puck across to Lee at 1:50 of the first period.
 Jordan Eberle also assisted on the play.

-Islanders defenseman Scott Mayfield was unable to block out Comtois before he tipped in Isac Lunderstrom’s shot at 16:27 of the first period to tie it 1-1.
+Islanders defenseman Scott Mayfield was unable to block out Comtois before he tipped in Isac Lundestrom’s shot at 16:27 of the first period to tie it 1-1.

 Carrick gave the Ducks a short-lived one-goal lead when he netted his first of the season at 17:03.

-Nelson ended a back-and-forth first period with a power-play goal to even the score 2-2 with 47 seconds after Carrick’s goal.
-Defensemen Ryan Pulock and Leddy assisted.
+Nelson ended a back-and-forth first period with a power-play goal to even the score 2-2 just 47 seconds after Carrick’s goal.
+Pulock and Leddy assisted.

-Leddy went on to add a goal of his own at 14:15 of the second period to give the Islanders a 4-3 lead.
-The smooth-skating defenseman slipped behind a Ducks defenseman and Brock Nelson found No. 2 all alone in the slot.
+Leddy went on to add a goal of his own with 5:45 left in the second to give the Islanders a 4-3 lead.
+The smooth-skating defenseman slipped behind a Ducks defenseman and Nelson found Leddy all alone in the slot.

 UP NEXT: